 5) Optional- You may include the cause of your behavior or rude comment if you think it will help them understand why you did what you did but you must not use it to excuse your inappropriate behavior.

 I would like to apologize for the hurtful things I said.
 I recognize now that my offensive behavior and thoughtless actions were wrong because they hurt your feelings when you were trying your best.
+I am sorry for my bad behaviour.

 It doesn’t make my behavior right but I wanted to tell you why I behaved in such a rude manner.
 I had a bad day at school and I was feeling angry so I took it out on you.
 I realize this does not excuse my poor behavior however I wanted to let you know why I behaved in bad taste so you would not be letter wondering.